These Cheap Gym Memberships Will Help You Get Fit on a Budget

 How Much: Monthly prices vary by location but can be as low as $9.99 for a base membership, $21.99 for a Peak membership and $24.99 for a Peak Results membership.
 Enrollment fees and annual fees also vary depending on location, membership level and special promos.

 What’s Included: Depending on what type of membership you choose, you can take advantage of multiple perks, including a training orientation with a fitness expert, group fitness classes, online video workouts, tanning and HydroMassage.
 The Peak and Peak Results memberships can be used at multiple locations.

 4. LA Fitness

-Where: LA Fitness has over 600 locations in 27 states, Washington D.C. and Canada.
+Where: LA Fitness has over 700 locations in 27 states and Canada.

-How Much: Monthly fees start at $24.99 for single-club access or $29.99 for multiple clubs within the same state.
-Initiation fees are $25.
+How Much: Monthly fees are $34.99 with a $99 initiation fee or $44.99 with no initiation fee.
 The annual fee is $49.
-Prices are higher at Signature Club and Premier Plus locations.
+Prices may be higher at Signature Club and Premier Plus locations.